Frequently Asked Questions

-Required minimum distributions, or RMDs, are government mandated withdrawals that begin to affect 401(k) and IRA owners and their beneficiaries when they reach a government-mandated age or at death.
-Those that inherit a 401(K) or IRA from a deceased party may also be subject to RMDs depending on the type of account they inherit, the age of the decedent, and whether RMDS have already been taken.
+Required minimum distributions, or RMDs, are government-mandated withdrawals that begin to affect 401(k) and IRA owners and their beneficiaries when they reach a specific age or at death.
+Those that inherit a 401(K) or an IRA from a deceased party may also be subject to RMDs depending on the type of account they inherit, the age of the decedent and whether RMDS have already been taken.
 This is a highly complex subject and should be discussed with a qualified tax professional before beginning to take withdrawals.Read More

 A 401(k) is an employer-sponsored retirement savings account, which gives employees the option to contribute a percentage of their salary or a certain dollar amount.Read More

-An individual retirement account (IRA) is a tax-advantaged investment vehicle set up at a financial institution that allow you to make investments to help save for retirement.Read More
+An individual retirement account (IRA) is a tax-advantaged investment vehicle set up at a financial institution that allows you to make investments to help save for retirement.Read More

 A rollover is when you move assets from one eligible retirement plan (a 401(k), for example) into a new or existing tax-advantaged retirement account.
 Many people may elect to roll over a 401(k) when they retire or leave their employer.Read More

-It is prudent to discuss any IRA withdrawal strategy with a tax adviser beforehand as individual circumstances can vary.Read More
+It is prudent to discuss any IRA withdrawal strategy with a tax adviser beforehand, since individual circumstances can vary.Read More